Bohutice: Sights

 The most important monuments in the municipality are the Bohutice Castle and the Church of the Assumption of Our Lady.
 A fortress in Bohutice was first documented in 1535.
 The Bohutice Castle comes from around 1600, when the old fortress was reconstructed into the Renaissance residence.
 Today the castle serves cultural, educational and social purposes, and also houses the municipal archive or a kindergarten.

-In the castle, there is one of the greatest prides of Bohutice, an exhibition of 54 life-sized wooden statues depicting the Stations of the Cross connected to last Jesus Christ's way to the Golgotha hill.
+In the castle, there is an exhibition of 54 life-sized wooden statues depicting the Stations of the Cross connected to Jesus Christ's last way to the Golgotha hill.
 In the courtyard of the castle, there are four wine cellars.

 In the western part of the village, there is the Lourdes grotto.
 The pilgrimage site was created by the plans of Pastor Antonín Prášek and was inaugurated on 22 July 1928.
 The pilgrimage tradition was banned in 1948 and was renewed in 1990.